 Gardiner, A. G. (1923) Life of George Cadbury, London: Cassell.

 Hall, W. A. (1985) The Adult School Movement in the Twentieth Century, Nottingham: University of Nottingham, Department of Adult Education.

 Kelly, T. (1962; 1970; 1992) A History of Adult Education in Great Britain, Liverpool: Liverpool University Press.

 Martin, G. Currie (1924) The Adult School Movement.
 Its origin and development, London: National Adult School Union.

 Pole, T. (1814; 1816) A History of the Origins and Progres of Adult Schools, Bristol: C. McDowell and J. Richardson.
 (Republished by A. G. Kelley (New York) and Woburn Press (London) 1969).
 128 + x pages.

 Rowntree, J. W. and Binns, H. B. (1903) A History of the Adult School Movement, London: Headley Brothers.

 Acknowledgements: Picture: Adult School Demonstration, Lynn and District Sub-Union.
 See the discussion on the Kings Lynn Forums. http://www.kingslynn-forums.co.uk/viewtopic.php?f=14&t=3579.
 The picture of an early poster advertising an adult school is believed to be in the public domain.

-How to cite this article: Smith, M. K. (2004) ‘Adult schools and the making of adult education’, the encyclopedia of informal education, www.infed.org/lifelonglearning/adult_schools.htm.
+How to cite this article: Smith, M. K. (2004) ‘Adult schools and the making of adult education’, The encyclopedia of pedagogy and informal education, www.infed.org/lifelonglearning/adult_schools.htm.

 © Mark K. Smith 2004